Library Media Center

-The library is open after school for independent work.
-This is a place to quietly get homework or long-term projects done, and then head to an extracurricular activity or take the late bus home.
+The Homework Center is in the library after school for independent work.
+This is a place to quietly get homework or long-term projects done, and then head to an extracurricular activity to take the late bus home.

-Late buses are provided at 4:00 pm on Mondays, Tuesdays, Thursdays, and Fridays, and at 3:00 pm on Wednesdays.
+Late busses are provided at 4:00pm on Mondays, Tuesdays, Thursdays and Fridays, and at 3:00pm on Wednesdays.

 The Library Media program supports and promotes the instructional goals of the West Hartford Public Schools by meeting the information needs of students and staff.
 To address these needs, the library media program provides instruction, services, and resources to prepare students for the demands of an information-rich society.
 Three essential components comprise the framework for effective library media programs: learning and teaching, information access and delivery, and program administration.
 Conard High School's library media program creates a foundation for lifelong learning by providing: